AGomezSittima/the-road-to-next-app/README.md

 | `email`       | Run email dev tool                  |

 > If you use `pnpm`, scripts are available via `pnpm <script>`; use `npm run <script>` if you prefer npm.

+---

+## Demo

+If you want to try the application without running it locally, visit the live demo: https://ticketbounty.agomezsittima.dev

+> Attachments, email sending, and Stripe integration are not configured in the demo environment, so some features are disabled.